latioms/lfdp/README.md

 - **User Experience:**
   - Design intuitive interfaces with clear navigation.
   - Provide feedback to users during operations (e.g., loading spinners, success messages).

-**Conclusion:**

-By following this development strategy, defining clear APIs, and designing an efficient database schema, you'll be well-equipped to build a robust stock management system that meets your client's needs, including offline capability and data synchronization.